ewersoncastelo/Catch_the_Kenny/readme.md

 </h1>

 <h4 align="left">
-  Try cath the Kenny Image and Make the best record for game.
+  Try catch the Kenny Image and Make the best highscore for game.
 </h4>

 <p align="left">